top of page

 Note: Keep in mind this is not the 100 Greatest Finals from just Class B, but from every high school from every classification in the state of Georgia!
 Lyons was a three touchdown underdog entering the game!

-Line: Duluth -3 (63%).
-Trailing 12-7 in the fourth quarter, Lyons faced a third-and-14 from its 9-yard line.
+Trailing 12-7 in the fourth quarter, Lyons faced a third-and-14 from its own 9-yard line.
 Lyons hadn’t completed a pass in the game.
 The other team had George Rogers, the future Heisman Trophy winner.
 Not looking good for the home team.
 Next came a screen pass to Eugene Corbett.
 The Lyons Progress newspaper wrote that Corbett “zig-zagged, twisted, turned and broke at least five tackles.”
 The play went for 77 yards.
 Lyons needed five plays to advance the final 14 yards, but Corbett’s 3-yard run hit paydirt, making it 14-12.
 The Bulldogs still had to contend with Rogers, or maybe not entirely.
-Duluth had a third-and-1 at its 35 but was stopped cold on consecutive plays.
-Rogers didn’t get the carry in either.
+Duluth had a third-and-1 at its own 35 yard line but was stopped cold on consecutive plays.
+Rogers didn’t get the carry in either play.
 Lyons quarterback Timmy Vaughn then completed his second pass of the game, a 24-yarder, setting up another score and a 20-12 lead.
-Duluth got to Lyons’ 43 after a long Rogers kickoff return but was sacked twice and lost a fumble.
+Duluth got to Lyons’ 43 yard line after a long Rogers kickoff return but was sacked twice and lost a fumble.
 Rogers finished with 135 yards rushing.
 Corbett ran for 93 and had a game-high 170 yards from scrimmage.

 (Courtesy of Georgia High School Football Daily)